Fuji GS645 Review (Small Medium Format Camera) + YouTube Review

 New camera!
 Fuji GS645 vs Leica M

 My latest additional to the camera bag!
 A 1983 Fuji GS 645 Pro Folder 6×4.5 film camera with a EBC Fujinon 75mm f/3.4 fixed lens.
 This is roughly equivalent to to 50mm f2 fixed lens on a 35mm camera such as a Leica.
 The GS 645 is a rangefinder camera the same as a Leica however it takes 120 film rather than 35mm film for my Leica M2.
-One thing I like the most about Leicas are the small compact size.

-Why I bought a Fuji GS645?
+1. Why I bought a Fujifilm GS645?
+(More detail)

-Possible issues with a Fuji GS645
+3. Possible issues with a Fuji GS645 camera

 For those of you knowing about these cameras the biggest problems that are often seen are pin holes/ light leaks appearing in the camera bellows.
 This one has had the original bellows replaced by Linhof Germany.
 Another common problem is a sticking shutter but the seller tells me it works fine (for now!).
 The rangefinder focus system has a smaller focus patch that a Leica so is said to be less easy to focus.
 The Moskva-5 rangefinder has a very basic RF and qis uite possibly out of alignment so I always used it at f8-f11 to be safe.
 I will see how I get on with focusing the Fuji GS645 wide open at f3.4 and also stopped.
 I now I have a love, and preference for focusing with a rangefinder system vs. through the lens focusing (SLR/DSLR).

 Very much looking forward to her arrival!
 Even though she does not have the red dot Leica badge she will be a valued addition to my camera bag and I hope also it will let me do more film which can only be a good thing!

-Fuji GS645 Wedding!
+4. Fuji GS645 Wedding!

 > Off Topic – 120 Film choice

 For colour film photography I have always shot with Kodak Portra 16o, 400, 800 for my 35mm and 120mm cameras.
 I think my taste is changing as I now prefer the colours of Fuji Pro 400H so I plan to buy a 5 pack of 400H and see how I get on.
 Fuji 400H is very forgiving in tricky lighting conditions and retains highlight detail well if overexposed.
 Film is good at retaining highlight detail generally however most people shoot Portra at box speed but Fuji 400H 1-2 stops over box speed to get the creamy emulsion look of skin tones.
 By overexposing highlights I can exposure for the shadows for the maximum dynamic range and detail captured.
 For UK weddings light levels can often be low so this might prove very useful!